behm/dotnet-systemd-service/README.md

 # dotnet-systemd-service
-Create a .NET service that runs on linux and is controlled by systemd
+Create a .NET service that runs on linux and is controlled by Systemd

 ## Notes
 This service was created using the .NET 8 preview so steps were taken to create a dev container